Can I Get Another Car Loan If I Already Have One?

 Know the Qualifications for a Second Loan Approval

-Your Credit History: Personal credit remains the primary barometer for auto lenders deciding whether or not to approve a second car loan.
-You’ll need to show you’re making on-time payments, you’re not overusing credit (i.e., keeping your debt to income ratios low), and you have a robust FICO® score.
-Any score over 700 puts you in prime position for a second auto loan.
-Your Annual Income: Since you already have an active auto loan that hasn’t been repaid, lenders will focus particularly on your income.
+Your credit history.
+Personal credit remains the primary barometer for auto lenders deciding whether or not to approve a second car loan.
+You’ll need to show you’re making on-time payments, you’re not overusing credit (i.e., keeping your debt-to-income ratio for a car loan low), and you have a robust FICO® Score.
+Any score over 660 can put you in prime position for a second auto loan.
+Your annual income.
+Since you already have an active auto loan that hasn’t been repaid, lenders will focus particularly on your income.
 Specifically, the lender usually wants to see if your income can easily cover a second auto loan.
 Since auto purchases also lead to additional expenses, like maintenance, repair, gasoline, insurance, and state registration fees, your annual income should be able to handle not only the car loan, but the expenses that go with auto ownership.
-Debt to Income Ratio: Overall household debt compared with income, meaning the debts you’ve accumulated balanced against your personal financial assets, is a big deal to auto lenders reviewing a second auto loan application.
-Ideally, your debt-to-income ratio would be about 35% debt to 65% assets.
+Debt-to-income ratio (DTI).
+Overall household debt compared with income, meaning the debts you’ve accumulated vs. your personal financial assets, is a big deal to auto lenders reviewing a second auto loan application.
+Ideally, your DTI ratio would be about 35% debt to 65% assets.
 More debt could lead to an auto loan rejection.
-The Second Vehicle’s Value: Auto lenders will also study your second car’s estimated value.
+The second vehicle’s value.
+Auto lenders will also study your second car’s estimated value.
 In general, the less expensive the vehicle is, the better your chances of getting a second auto loan approved.
 It’s simple math weighed against risk.
 The less cash you borrow, the better your odds of repaying the loan.
-Your Down Payment: Additionally, it’s helpful to bring a hefty down payment.
+Your down payment.
+Additionally, it’s helpful to bring a hefty down payment on a car.
 Anything more than 20% of the vehicle’s estimated value is likely to help your cause with a lender.

 Consider Getting a Cosigner

-Interest Rates: Personal loans usually have higher interest rates than traditional car loans, with the rate ceiling on a personal loan at approximately 36% and the ceiling on a regular car loan at about 20% Loan Terms: Loan repayment timelines are about the same with both personal loans and traditional auto loans.
+Interest rates.
+Personal loan interest rates are typically higher than traditional car loan rates.
+Loan terms.
+Loan repayment timelines are about the same with both personal loans and traditional auto loans.
 Personal loans usually need to be paid back within two to seven years while a regular car loan repayment period stands at between three to seven years.
-Down Payments: Down payments are not required for a personal loan but they usually are required with traditional car loans.
-Loan Fees: Personal loan fees can be as high as 8% in some instances, whereas loan fees for regular car loans usually range between 1% and 2%.
-Collateral: Personal loans for autos typically require no collateral.
+Lenders of exotic car financing, however, may offer 144-month auto loans.
+Down payments.
+Down payments are not required for a personal loan but they may be required with traditional car loans.
+Loan fees.
+Personal loan origination fees can be as high as 10% in some instances, whereas loan fees for regular car loans usually range between 1% and 2% of the loan amount.
+The finance charges on a car loan may consist of interest and fees.
+Collateral.
+Personal loans for autos typically require no collateral.
 That’s not the case with traditional auto loans, where the vehicle itself is usually the collateral.
+There are multiple types of car loans, including secured auto loans and unsecured auto loans.

 The Takeaway